apigeek/architect/README.md

 I want to add comments
 ======================

+It's useful to document your intentions or to prevent a statement from running, for example during development.

 Simple, place a # before any line and it will be ignored by Architect.

 	# This is ignored by the parser